18.104.22.168 Mutual Obligation Requirements for NSA/YA Job Seekers Overview

 - whether they have the primary responsibility for the care of a dependent child.

-- fully complying with the terms (requirements) in their Job Plan,
+- entering into and fully complying with the terms of a Job Plan,

 - demonstrating that they are actively looking for suitable paid work,